ssh

 Killing Unused Connections to the Town

-I'm one to always forget to use the Logout/Quit command when closing a SSH session from my terminal and this ends up resulting in processes being used up on the server. - Not sure if this will kill all processes.
+I'm one to always forget to use the Logout/Quit command when closing a SSH session from my terminal and this ends up resulting in processes being used up on the server.
+This will kill all processes.

 kill $(ps -u USERNAME | grep -E 'pts/|sshd|mosh-server|tmux' | awk '{print $1}' | grep -v "$$")